Kissing in the Cold: Release and promotion

-Speaking with Sam Taylor of DORK magazine for the single release day, Florrie revelead that "Kissing In the Cold" was her favourite track of her debut album The Lost Ones.
+Speaking with Sam Taylor of DORK magazine for the single release day, Florrie revelead that "Kissing in the Cold" was her favourite track of her debut album The Lost Ones.
 She went further describing the lyrics as "relatable" and "full of hope and longing".

 A music video directed by Archie Campbell, was released alongside the single on Florrie's YouTube channel.
 Explaining her creative process for the video, Arnold said that she really wanted to create a nostalgic feeling, "a hazy memory that pops into your head when you’re just falling asleep".
 The music video was shot in Northampton, England and sees Florrie walking through the streets on a snowing day, while singing the lyrics.

 Reception

 The song received positive reviews.
 Jo Forrest of TotalNtertainment dubbed the song as "stunning" and complemented how the track showcased Florrie's "delicate" and "emotive vocals".
-Writing for Medium, Hugh at ZephyrHillMusic expressed being "hooked" and "mesmerised" with track, praising the production and composition, saying that "I immediately hit the reply button if I’m honest.
+Writing for Medium, Hugh at ZephyrHillMusic expressed being "hooked" and "mesmerised" with track, praising the production and composition, saying that "I immediately hit the replay button if I’m honest.
 I wanted to go back into the trance."
-While reviewing The Lost Ones, Sebas E. Alonso of Jenesaispop named "Kissing In the Cold" one of the highlights tracks of the record, describing it as a "cinematic mid-tempo drenched in neon colors".
+While reviewing The Lost Ones, Sebas E. Alonso of Jenesaispop named "Kissing in the Cold" one of the highlights tracks of the record, describing it as a "cinematic mid-tempo drenched in neon colors".